Nissi-Olugbode/Order-data-analysis/README.md

 ## Kultra Mega Stores (KMS) Inventory Analysis

 ### Project Overview
-The project involved analyzing order records between 2009 and 2012 to address real-world business questions using Microsoft SQL Server and developing an Excel dashboard to visualize insights for stakeholders.
+The project involved analyzing order records between 2009 and 2012 to address real-world business questions using Microsoft SQL Server and developing an BI dashboard to visualize insights for stakeholders.

 ### Data Sources
-The data set was provided in CSV format.
-It contains records of product orders, customers, sales, profits, categories, shipping methods, and returns over a 4-year period.
+The dataset tables were provided in CSV format.
+Contains records of product orders, customers, sales, profits, categories, shipping methods, and a table with returns for over a 4-year period.

 ### Objectives
 1. Identify the product category with the highest sales